maxcutlyp/vimnote/README.md

 VimNote is a Python 3.10 application, so it can be installed with `pip install vimnote` (or `pip3` if necessary).
 You will also need Vim installed.

 ## Getting started
 Run VimNote from the terminal, optionally specifying the name of a book to open.
-The book name can be autocompleted with tab in most shells.
+In bash, book names can be autocompleted with tab.

 ## Interface
 There are three main "views" in VimNote: